survivejs/website-cf-assets/README.md

 To get started, copy `denoflare.tpl` as `.denoflare` and make sure you [denoflare](https://denoflare.dev/) installed.
 Then, to run the local hello, use `denoflare serve hello-local`.
 There's also an endpoint for getting images: `denoflare serve get-images`.

+To publish workers, [follow this tutorial](https://denoflare.dev/guides/push).
+Note that you might have to publish twice for the worker to show up initially.

 ## Reference

 * [Documentation](https://developers.cloudflare.com/images/)